vivianngo97/Punctuation_Transcription/README.md

 # Test it out

-To test out this punctuation restoration model, follow the steps below:
+To test out this punctuation restoration model, follow the steps below.
+Note that you may be required to install some modules.

 ## Via command line:
 - Clone this repository